hpcgroup/TraceR/docs/install.rst

 TraceR supports two different trace formats as input.
 For each format, you need to build additional software as explained below.

-1. ScoreP's OTF2 format (default): To use OTF2 traces, you need to download and build the `OTF2 <http://www.vi-hps.org/projects/score-p>`_ library.
+1. Score-P's OTF2 format (default): To use OTF2 traces, you need to download and build the `OTF2 <http://www.vi-hps.org/projects/score-p>`_ library.

-1. AMPI-based BigSim format: To use BigSim traces as input to Tracer, you need to download and build `Charm++ <https://github.com/UIUC-PPL/charm>`_.
+2. AMPI-based BigSim format: To use BigSim traces as input to TraceR, you need to download and build `Charm++ <https://github.com/UIUC-PPL/charm>`_.

 The instructions to build Charm++ are in the `Charm++ manual
 <http://charm.cs.illinois.edu/manuals/html/charm++/A.html>`_.
 You should use
 the "charm++" target and pass "bigemulator" as a build option.